SignorCC/FlowBreaker/README.md

 ## Using FlowBreaker
-In order to use FlowBreaker, please refer to the documentation - from this GitHub repo you will need the current release for your platform, either the Self contained, or if you already have .NET 7 installed, the Framework dependent release.
+In order to use FlowBreaker, please refer to the documentation - from this GitHub repo you will need the current release for your platform, either the self contained, or if you already have .NET 7 installed, the Framework dependent release.
 FlowBreaker is a command line utility that relies on pcaps being preprocessed with Zeek.
 Since Zeek itself is a bit of a hassle to set up, below is a manual on how to run a webserver that handles all of this for you.

 ## Setting up FlowBreaker's Zeek Webserver with docker compose

-## Deployment Instructions
+### Deployment Instructions

 The docker installation can be done by simply running the deploy_docker.sh script using sudo or doas on your machine.
 This script will clone the repo and setup